joodaloop/webcraft/content/_index.md

 **Desire-shaping + raw ideas:** If you don't know what's possible on the web, I'm happy to do that part for you.
 It's around 70% of the value that I do provide.
 You give me broad descriptions and preferences, I supply the ideas and/or give shape to yours.

 **Speed + quality:** I consider them to be near-synonymous.
-I beleive that a 99/100 PageSpeed score is a bare minimum, and work on getting it [even better](https://twitter.com/joodaloop/status/1655923954790416392?s=20).
+I believe that a 99/100 PageSpeed score is a bare minimum, and work on getting it [even better](https://twitter.com/joodaloop/status/1655923954790416392?s=20).
 I polish corners and debug layouts across devices more obsessively than I should.

 I like when sites are usable on mid-market devices, and follow the ideas of progressive enhancement whenever I can.